aibtcdev/aibtcdev-contracts/docs/smart-contract-test-plan.md

 delegate-stx() succeeds and delegates to Stacks PoX

-revoke-delegate-stx() fails if caller is not DAO or extension revoke-delegate-stx() fails if contract is not currently stacking (?) revoke-delegate-stx() succeeds and revokes stacking delegation
+revoke-delegate-stx() fails if caller is not DAO or extension revoke-delegate-stx() fails if contract is not currently stacking revoke-delegate-stx() succeeds and revokes stacking delegation

-### aibtcdev-token-vote

-execute() fails if proposal has already been executed via vote execute

 ## Proposals